retr0nub/DPI-Engine/README.md

 ---------------------------------------------------------------------------------
 # DPI Engine — Deep Packet Inspection System

+This document explains everything about this project - from basic networking concepts to the complete code architecture.
+After reading this, you should understand exactly how packets flow through the system without needing to read the code.

 A Python-based Deep Packet Inspection (DPI) engine for analyzing network traffic captured in PCAP files.

 The project parses packets, tracks network flows, extracts application-level information such as TLS SNI, HTTP Host, and DNS queries, classifies traffic, applies configurable blocking rules, and writes filtered traffic to an output PCAP.